Accounting, Cost, and Pricing

 - University of Maryland: Arnold & Porter is representing the University of Maryland involving claims for recovery of various types of leave expenses and a government counter-claim involving vacation leave expenses under a contract with the Maryland Procurement Office.
 University of Maryland, ASBCA Nos.
 60223, 60224. (resolved through negotiation (August 2017)).

-- Raytheon Company: We are representing Raytheon Company against a government claim that the company failed to comply with CAS 415 and CAS 403 involving forfeitures under its deferred compensation plan.
+- Raytheon Company: We successfully represented Raytheon Company against a government claim that the company failed to comply with CAS 415 and CAS 403 involving forfeitures under its deferred compensation plan.
 Raytheon Company, ASBCA No. 58849. (resolved through negotiation (Jan.
 2017)).

-- Raytheon Company: Arnold & Porter is representing Raytheon Company against a government claim alleging defective pricing under the Truth in Negotiations Act.
+- Raytheon Company: Arnold & Porter successfully represented Raytheon Company against a government claim alleging defective pricing under the Truth in Negotiations Act.
 Raytheon Co., Integrated Defense Sys., ASBCA No. 60784 (resolved through negotiation (Dec.
 2017).

 - Harris Corporation: We successfully represented Harris Corporation in the resolution of a government claim that the company included certain unallowable costs per the Material Management Acquisition Regulations as direct costs under a Government Publishing Office contract through bilateral negotiation.
 Harris Corporation v.
 U.S. Government Publishing Office, GAOCAB No. 2015-05.